-- Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile or offensive work environment, even if the reporting individual is not the intended target of the sexual harassment; - Such conduct is made either explicitly or implicitly a term or condition of employment; or - Submission to or rejection of such conduct is used as the basis for employment decisions affecting an individual's employment.
+• Such conduct has The purpose or effect of this behavior unreasonably interferes with an individual's work performance or creates an intimidating, hostile or offensive work environment. even if the reporting individual is The impacted person does not need to be not the intended target of the sexual harassment;

+- Employment depends implicitly or explicitly on accepting such unwelcome behavior; Such conduct is made either explicitly or implicitly a term or condition of employment; or - Decisions regarding an individual's employment are based on an individual's acceptance to or rejection of such behavior.
+Such decisions can include what shifts and how many hours an employee might work, project assignments, as well as salary and promotion decisions.
+Submission to or rejection of such conduct is used as the basis for employment decisions affecting an individual's employment.